JavaBongo/after-school-classes-vue/README.md

 ### Commit 10 - Bill Overview
 - Modified index file to show bill overview.
 The overview displays order details from the order object inside the data property.
 - Modified checkout css file.
+### Commit 11 - Form Validation
+- Modified index file to validate checkout form.
+Now error will be alerted if any form field contains incorrect type/format of input.
+If the information is correct, the order will be submited.